vijaysharm/ehyo-android/README.md

 `./bin/ehyo permissions --add internet`
 `./bin/ehyo --directory <dir> permissions --remove internet`

-To add or remove dependencies from a build, run the dependencies command.
+To search, add or remove dependencies from a build, run the dependencies command.
 If you'd like to see how this will affect your project file, ehyo can be run with a --dry-run option
+`./bin/ehyo dependencies -s butterknife --add` `./bin/ehyo dependencies -g com.jakewharton`
-`./bin/ehyo dependencies --add butterknife` `./bin/ehyo dependencies --remove retrofit --dry-run`
+`./bin/ehyo dependencies --remove retrofit --dry-run`

 To apply a template to your project, run the templates command.